CLEAN-Air Forum: Hazardous air conditions threaten health of Lagos residents -Expert

-An expert, Collins Odigie Ojiehanor, has stressed the urgent need for comprehensive action to combat the hazardous air conditions threatening the health of Lagos residents.
+An expert, Abid Omar, has stressed the urgent need for comprehensive action to combat the hazardous air conditions threatening the health of Lagos residents.

 The Forum, organized by AirQo (CLEAN-Air Network), was a gathering of over 300 participants from 40 cities across 40 countries and held at Lagos Continental Hotel.